Statistics 186

 homework problems is crucial for learning the material and preparing for the

-final, so even if ChatGPT did excellent work on the Stat 186 homeworks, relying
+midterm and final, so even if ChatGPT did excellent work on the Stat 186

-on it too much would likely be harmful for overall understanding and for
+homeworks, relying on it too much would likely be harmful for overall

-your solutions must reflect your own understanding of the material, explained
+In any case, your solutions must reflect your own understanding of the

-in your own way, rather than being copied from any other source.
+material, explained in your own way, rather than being copied from any other

 Participation: Active participation is expected, through attending class